 Japan is a leading PV panel manufacturing market.
 This gives installers and consumer access to cheaper equipment with no cross-border transportation costs.
 Japan also has an extremely pro-solar government, with the Ministry of Economy, Trade and Industry announcing that 70% of all new homes should be fitted with solar PV.
 Japan’s very healthy feed-in tariff (42 Yen/kWh for sub 10kW installations) also plays a major part in boosting installations.
 The weather, which provides 4.3 to 4.8 kWh/(m²·day) of insolation (solar radiation) also helps locals to produce more power.

-Germany’s solar production is topping out at 6.9% of the total net electric generation for the entire country, with a total installed capacity of 40,000 MW.
-Again, the political system is playing a major role in the boom, with fierce targets of 50% of total electric generation to come from renewables by 2030, and 80% by 2050.
-Germany is clearly not playing around when it comes to the environment.
+Germany’s solar production is topping out at 6.9% of the total net electric generation for the entire country.
+So that’s with a total installed capacity of 40,000 MW.
+Again, the political system is playing a major role in the boom.
+All with fierce targets of 50% of total electric generation to come from renewables by 2030.
+Also and 80% by 2050.
+Germany is clearly not playing around.
+Especially when it comes to the environment.

-Australia has very similar targets to Germany, and it is on track to generate 80% of total power requirement from renewables by 2050.
+Australia has very similar targets to Germany.
+Moreover it is on track to generate 80% of total power requirement from renewables by 2050.
 Australia has large commercial scale solar panel plants that help with total generation.
-They have also been under international pressure to do more with what many call a perfect climate and space for solar installations.
-This is driving political forces to install more capacity, like the Broken Hill commercial plant in New South Wales.
+They have also been under international pressure to do more.
+I mean with what many call a perfect climate and space for solar installations.
+This is driving political forces to install more capacity.
+All like the Broken Hill commercial plant in New South Wales.
 Commercial solar park

 With that said:

-Some of the world’s powers are clearly taking a stand, but how can we push this message to the countries that are just not listening?
-Leave a comment below and hopefully we can make the change together.
+Some of the world’s powers are clearly taking a stand.
+However, how can we push this message to the countries that are just not listening?
+Leave a comment below.
+I mean so hopefully we can make the change together.